-If a project's total score within this category sums to more than 14 points, the system will adjust the score downward to 14.
+If a project's total score within this category sums to more than 14 points, the system will adjust the project's score downward to will be capped at 14.

-1. Revitalizing Neighborhoods by Optimizing Project Site Use, or Preserving Affordable Housing 3 points maximum

-Point Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especially in urban and inner suburban neighborhoods.
+1. Revitalizing Neighborhoods by Optimizing Project Site Use, or Preserving Affordable Housing 3 points maximum r oject will be awarded three points for meeting one of the following: Points Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especially in urban and inner suburban neighborhoods.
 The development takes advantage of existing infrastructure and promotes compact development that allows undeveloped land to remain open and green.
 For a site to be considered infill development, it must be at least 50% undeveloped (i.e. without existing structures), and at least 50% of its perimeter must adjoin parcels that are already developed with existing urban uses (i.e., any residential, commercial, industrial, public institutional, transit or transportation passenger facility, or retail use, or any combination of those uses).
-Documentation requirement: A dated recent aerial photo of the site showing the outline of the entire site, or documentation of the infill designation from a government entity.
+Documentation requirement: A recent aerial photo of the site showing the outline of the entire site.
 Adaptive Reuse of Non-residential Buildings or Structures The conversion to residential use of Non-Residential Buildings or Structures such as, but not limited to, warehouses, schools, hotels, and hospitals.
 Documentation requirement: A photo of the existing property and other third party documentation validating the previous use.
 Documentation should clearly show the extent to which the project involves adaptive reuse.
-Demolition of Vacant, Abandoned, or Substandard Buildings 3 Demolition of Vacant, Abandoned, or Substandard Buildings Demolition must either be undertaken by the Sponsor and demolition costs included in the development budget, or be undertaken by or at the direction of a public agency involved in the project for the express purpose of enabling the project's development.
+Demolition of Vacant, Abandoned, or Substandard Buildings 3 Demolition must either be undertaken by the Sponsor and demolition costs included in the development budget, or be undertaken by or at the direction of a public agency involved in the project for the express purpose of enabling the project's development.
 If demolition is undertaken by an entity that is not the project Sponsor, demolition must have occurred within five years of the application deadline.
-3 Demolition must either be undertaken by the Sponsor and demolition costs included in the development budget, or be undertaken by or at the direction of a public agency involved in the project for the express purpose of enabling the project's development.
-If demolition is undertaken by an entity that is not the project Sponsor, demolition must 3 Demolition must either be undertaken by the Sponsor and demolition costs included in the development budget, or be undertaken by or at the direction of a public agency involved in the project for the express purpose of enabling the project's development.
-If demolition is undertaken by an entity that is not the project Sponsor, demolition must have occurred within five years of the application deadline.
 Documentation requirement: For projects involving demolition, dated photos of the site clearly showing the vacant, abandoned, or substandard condition of the structures to be demolished or documentation from a government entity validating the status of the property as vacant, abandoned, or substandard.
 Demolition undertaken by the Sponsor must have corresponding demolition costs shown in the development budget.
 For demolition undertaken by an entity that is not the project Sponsor, documentation must clearly show that the demolition was undertaken to enable the project's development and was completed within five years of the application deadline.
-Documentation can include land conveyance agreements or development agreements that clearly outline the demolition, demolition contracts, or any combination of documentation that supports 3
+Documentation can include land conveyance agreements or development agreements that clearly outline the demolition, demolition contracts, or any combination of documentation that supports the above requirements.
+Substantial Rehabilitation of Vacant, Abandoned, or Substandard Buildings, which includes the preservation of affordable housing Documentation requirement: A project capital needs assessment prepared by a third party verifying that rehabilitation will extend the life of the property by at least 15 years.